Isle of Wight Guru

 Henry the eighth was a previous owner of Arreton Manor, although Rightmove doesn't say what he paid for it

-This one is ideal for fans of Victorian poetry (bit of a niche interest, I admit).
+Next up, an ideal choice for fans of Victorian poetry (bit of a niche interest, I admit).
 Northcourt House in Shorwell is older than the USA having been built in 1615 on the site of a 13th century monastic house.
 It once belonged to the uncle of Algernon Swinburne, who was an esteemed (and somewhat decadent) Victorian poet who grew up on the Island and stayed at Northcourt House regularly.

 Northcourt in Shorwell